COURSE - Mar 2025

 • Course cost: $3400 (GST-free)

-The training approach incorporates practical and LLS relevant simulated workplace scenarios that are used to assess the officers.
-An important part of the training is not only to develop the investigative capability of the officer but to also promote the development officers to assist the LLS in its operational capacity.
+The training approach incorporates practical and LLS-relevant simulated workplace scenarios that are used to assess the officers.
+An important part of the training is not only to develop the investigative capability of the officer but to also promote the development of officers to assist the LLS in its operational capacity.

 The training provides learning in Work Health and Safety in an operational setting to support a safe workplace.
 Another important component is training in advanced communication strategies, including tactical communication, de-escalation of conflict and interviewing techniques.
 The training develops report writing skills and understanding of the ethical obligations of officers.